Patrick5455/Twitter-User-Segmentation-Nike-Campaign/README.md

 ### Objective

-This analysis is aimed at identifying top twitter influencer and most influential government official accounts on Twitter.
+This analysis was aimed at identifying top twitter influencer and most influential government official accounts on Twitter.

 Top Influncers would be identified based on three different metrics: